 It’s Just A Construct | It Is Not Who You Are

 The ego, no matter how convincing it may seem to most who live their lives as if their ego body-mind is who they are, is nothing but a fabrication created by ignorant attachment to the body-mind that is used for sense-making in the world/within Maya.
 The ego is a mental tool for interacting in the socially constructed world of projected illusions and perceived/negotiated reality.
 The ego is not who you are.

 Humans create suffering when, in ignorance, they mistaken their personal ego (tied to their limited form and perspectives in relationship to external factors and actors) for the True Self.

 Settling Into Your True Identity

-To make our point clearer, the True Self, as hinted at above, since it is connected to the True (eternal/unchanging) nature of existence, does not feel separate from, nor more or less “worthy” or important, within creation due to eternal/fleeting factors, nor is this “I” obsessed, or overidentified, with fleeting forms or experience to define it within a social context.
+To make our point clearer, the True Self, as hinted at above, since it is connected to the True (eternal/unchanging) Nature of existence, does not “feel” separate from, nor more or less “worthy” or important, within creation due to eternally-fleeting factors, nor is this “I” obsessed, or overidentified, with changing forms or experience to define it within a social context.

-Much of your work in Yoga, which is essentially coming back to Union with your True unbounded/connected Self by creating alignment in your body-mind and spirit, is learning how to dissolve your false (and, therefore, delusional) overidentification with the ego so that you can rest in the direct experience of/as who you truly are and free yourself from its ties that bind you to unconscious Karmic suffering in the world.
+Much of your work in Yoga, which is essentially coming back to Union with your True unbounded/connected Self by creating alignment in your body-mind and spirit, is learning how to dissolve your false (and, therefore, delusional) overidentification with your ego, and other people’s egos, so that you can rest in the direct experience of/as who you truly are and free yourself from the ties that bind you to unconscious Karmic suffering in the world.